LPology/Simple-Ajax-Uploader/README.md

 Because the `progress` event is not supported by Internet Explorer 9 (and older), progress updates must be retrieved from the server to provide progress bars in those browsers.
 The plugin includes built-in support to do this.

 When the plugin detects support for the File API, the `progress` event is used.
-For other browsers (i.e., IE9 and below), the plugin will instead retrieve progress updates from the server, which are provided by uploadProgress.php (included in extras folder).
-This requires PHP with the APC extension installed and the `apc.rfc1867` option enabled (instructions below).
+For older browsers (i.e., IE9 and below), the plugin will instead retrieve progress updates from the server, which are provided by uploadProgress.php (included in extras folder).
+(PHP with the APC extension required - instructions below).

 In both cases, everything is handled internally - feature detection, calculation, key handling, etc. To enable this behavior, just provide the URL for uploadProgress.php in the `progressUrl` option.

 #### Installing the APC extension ####

+The built-in support for server progress updates requires PHP with the APC extension installed and the `apc.rfc1867` option enabled.

 ```
 sudo pecl install apc
 ```